snow-blade/jekyll-blog/_posts/2020-08-26-random-crate-ep-2.md

 I hope you found this article useful, so see you in the next episode of `random crates`

-<p className="tip">If you found any typo or improvements please make a little PR to fix this on the Github repo</p>
+<p class="tip">If you found any typo or improvements please make a little PR to fix this on the Github repo</p>

 Github repo of this post: https://github.com/snow-blade/blog/blob/master/content/posts/